 History of the ACLU of Nevada

-The American Civil Liberties Union of Nevada is the Silver State’s largest and most active nongovernmental organization dedicated to protecting the Constitution and Bill of Rights.
+The American Civil Liberties Union of Nevada (ACLUNV) is the Silver State’s largest and most active nongovernmental organization dedicated to protecting the Constitution and Bill of Rights.

 The ACLU of Nevada was created by a group of volunteers in 1966 when many Western states had no formal ACLU affiliate, and was formally accepted as the state affiliate of the National ACLU in 1967.
 As an affiliate, many of the ACLU of Nevada’s policy positions flow from the national ACLU, although the Nevada ACLU has latitude to focus on issues critical to Nevada, and to develop policies and priorities that reflect Nevada’s culture and state Constitution.